Computation of Optical Refractive Index Structure Parameter from its Statistical Definition Using Radiosonde Data: Introduction

-In this paper, the following contributions are added: \begin{itemize} \item An optical $C_n^2$ model relying on its statistical definition is presented, with all steps explained to extract the refractive index fluctuations based on vertical profiles of temperature and pressure only. \item The presented model can be applied to any place in the world where high-density radiosonde profiles are available.
-It is therefore not limited to astronomical observation sites and is of particular interest for optical communication ground terminals. \item A fitting of parametric analytical profiles is also conducted, enabling to obtain site-specific average $C_n^2$ models that can be useful for optical site selection. \end{itemize}
+In this paper, $C_n^2$ is derived from its statistical definition involving the optical refractive index.
+This latter is computed based on meteorological quantities coming from radiosondes.
+This is the approach highlighted in red in Fig.~\ref{fig:schematic}, \revtwo{that is motivated by its simplicity.} Nevertheless, it provides time- and location-dependent $C_n^2$ profiles based on meteorological quantities at a given time and at a specified location.
+Hence, the following contributions are added in this paper: \begin{enumerate} \item An optical $C_n^2$ model relying on its statistical definition is presented, with all steps explained to extract the refractive index fluctuations based on vertical profiles of temperature and pressure only. \item The presented model can be applied to any place in the world where high-density radiosonde profiles are available.
+It is therefore not limited to astronomical observation sites and is of particular interest for optical communication ground terminals. \item A fitting of parametric profiles is also conducted, enabling to obtain site-specific average $C_n^2$ models that can be useful for optical site selection. \end{enumerate}